 However, with the utmost care, you can increase the fish lifespan quite significantly.
 These include choosing the right size and environment for the tank, giving the proper fish diet, keeping the water clean, and maintaining the water temperature.

-Once you can do all these and also the Betta doesn’t engage in brutal fights, you can expect it to accompany you for five to seven years.
+Once you can do all these and also the Betta doesn’t engage in brutal fights, you can expect it to accompany you for three to seven years.